amit-upadhyay-IT/zipme/README.md

 ## Usage

 ```
-$ zipme z filename // this will compress the file abc.webm
+$ zipme z filename // this will compress the file 'filename'

-$ zipme uz filename // this will decompress the file abc.webm.zipme
+$ zipme uz filename // this will decompress the file 'filename'

 ```
+**NOTE**: Once the file gets compressed it's extension is changed to `.zipme`.

 ## Documentation